-Starting from 1 January 2014 VAT rate at 20% will be changed by the new Tax Code of Ukraine (Note 23) and it was established at the level of 17%.
+Starting from 1 January 2014 VAT rate at 20% will be changed by the new Tax Code of Ukraine and it will be established at the level of 17%.
 This change has no effect on these consolidated condensed interim financial statements.

+5.24.
 Government grants